fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 ![image](img/aluminium/clamp.jpg)

-The alumium is now clamped to the table in a known position.
+* The alumium is now clamped to the table in a known position without any screws in the work area!

 ![image](img/aluminium/clamped.jpg)